Best WordPress hosting of 2021: top 8 options to choose from

 Sounds good, right?

 Newsflash: all providers support WordPress.
-Plus, all of them come with auto-installers for the platform, too.
-And the newest versions of the platform include auto-updates.
+Plus, all of them come with auto-installers for the platform and even auto-updates.
+This doesn’t make them the best WordPress hosting providers though.

 Best WordPress hosting: ranked